JuliaDataScience/JuliaDataScience/contents/df_end.md

 """)
 ```

-Continuing on this, we can also get only `names` for the first 2 rows:
+We can also get only `names` for the first 2 rows:

 ```jl
 @sco JDS.grades_indexing()
 ```

 If we assume that all names in the table are unique, we can also write a function to obtain the grade for a person via their `name`.
-To do this, we convert the table back to one of Julia's basic data structures which is capable of creating a mappings, namely dictionaries:
+To do so, we convert the table back to one of Julia's basic data structures which is capable of creating a mappings, namely dictionaries:

 ```jl
 @sc grade_2020("")